mattoverby/OPDC/README.md

 ## A note on this collection

+I put together this repository for personal use.
 The file names and types have been changed for consistency.
 If you see an error, please submit an issue.

 ## A note on the license